 In international relations, China adheres to five guiding principles: mutual respect for sovereignty and territorial integrity, non-aggression, non-interference in internal affairs, equality and mutual benefit, and peaceful coexistence.
 It advocates for international cooperation, peaceful development, global common prosperity, and the creation of a community with a shared future for humanity.

-In contrast, Western thought is characterized by atomism, which deconstructs the world into discrete entities and posits that these entities compete for self-interest.
-Western individualism views human beings as independent actors with conflicting interests, subscribing to the Darwinian concepts of the "struggle for existence" and "survival of the fittest" that embrace a "law of the jungle" mentality, wherein the suppression or elimination of opponents is seen as necessary to safeguard one's own interests.
-(See Darwinism and Eastern Philosophies.)
-Western culture prioritizes self-reliance, individual achievement, and personal success.
+By contrast, Western thought is grounded in atomism, which deconstructs the world into discrete, competing entities.
+Western individualism views humans as independent actors with conflicting self-interest, subscribing to the Darwinian concepts of the "struggle for existence" and "survival of the fittest" that embrace a "law of the jungle" mentality, wherein suppressing or eliminating opponents is seen as essential for self-preservation (see Darwinism and Eastern Philosophies).
+Western culture emphasizes self-reliance, individual achievement, and personal success.
 People often focus more on their own needs and strategies than on moral considerations and collective well-being.
-This version of human rights is highly deceptive.
-While ostensibly promoting freedom for all, it in fact only serves a privileged minority, allowing them to exploit competitive advantages to defeat the disadvantaged majority, thereby controlling legislation, the economy, media, military affairs, and foreign policy to benefit themselves.
-The result is that the rich get richer, the poor get poorer, and for most people, freedom has become an empty word.
+The Western human rights rhetoric is highly deceptive.
+While ostensibly promoting universal freedom, it in fact only serves a privileged minority, enabling them to exploit competitive advantages to defeat the disadvantaged majority, thereby controlling legislation, the economy, media, military affairs, and foreign policy to benefit themselves.
+The result is that the rich get richer, the poor get poorer, and for most people, freedom has become an illusion (see The Freedom in Tango).

-For a considerable period, the Chinese struggled to comprehend Western behaviors, yet they have now come to understand its underlying logic.
+For a long time, the Chinese struggled to comprehend Western behaviors, yet they have now come to understand its underlying logic.
 Unless Western plutocrats alter their philosophical outlook, global peace remains elusive.
 This sentiment was succinctly expressed by the Chinese delegation during the Sino-US talks in Alaska: "We overestimated you and assumed you would adhere to basic diplomatic norms.
 We must clarify our stance: You lack the authority to assert dominance over China."
-Despite the potential calamitous consequences of their worldview, Western plutocrats are unlikely to relinquish it.
+Despite the potential dangers inherent in this worldview, Western plutocrats are unlikely to relinquish it.
 It may require the collapse of the existing paradigm before humanity can aspire to construct a new world.

 No comments: